Skip to main content

 Escape With These 5 Books On Your Summer Reading List

 A season that lends itself to exploration, connection, and adventure, summer is the only one that promotes outdoor enjoyment while getting lost in a good book.
-And though your summer plans may have changed, you can still get away in the escape of a great read.
-Sure to take you to another place and time, here are five books to add to your summer reading list.
+Whether you're lounging on the beach, chilling in a hammock in your backyard, or hanging by the pool, summer is the ideal season to escape with a page-turning and captivating book.
+Sure to take you to another place and time, here are five of the best summer books to add to your summer reading list right now.

 Beach Read by Emily Henry

-When January Andrews lands broke, broken-hearted, and bogged down, she finds refuge in the only place she can afford—the lake house her father left her in Michigan.
+When January Andrews lands broke, broken-hearted, and bogged down, she finds refuge in the only place she can afford—the lake house her father left her in Northern Michigan.
 A bestselling romance writer, she’s come to the lake house to finish her book, now with a fast-approaching deadline.
 Coincidentally, she finds that her college writing rival, Augustus Everett, is her next-door neighbor.
 This book takes us through their journey as they team up to help each other get out of their writing rut while discovering creativity, love, and strength.
+Read it now and discover who gets their happily ever after!

 The House at the Edge of Night by Catherine Banner

-Set on the fictional island of Castellamare in Italy, this book follows four generations of a family facing the secrets, mysteries, trials, and sacrifices of life.
-You’ll find it easy to get lost in the stories of each character that finds themselves at the heart of rumors, conflict, and struggle.
+Set on the fictional, far-away island of Castellamare in Italy, this book follows four generations of a family facing the secrets, mysteries, trials, and sacrifices of life.
+You’ll find it easy to get lost in the stories of each character who finds themselves at the heart of rumors, conflict, and struggle.
 The bougainvillea-draped café The House at the Edge of Night provides an idyllic location, centered among piazzas, cobblestoned streets, and palm trees.
-Transport yourself to a different time and place as you see these characters grow and flourish—all along the backdrop of the Mediterranean.
+Transport yourself to a different time and place as you see these characters grow and flourish—all along the stunning backdrop of the Mediterranean.

 Book Woman of Troublesome Creek by Kim Michele Richardson